go-go-golems/remarquee/ttmp/2025/12/14/RMQ-0004--port-rmdoc-parsing-rendering-to-go-v3-v5-v6/reference/01-diary.md

 ### Why
 - Tasks 50–53 require at least one real V6 notebook fixture from a device to validate anchors/highlights/merge behavior beyond the synthetic fixtures.

+## Step 20: Add a legacy PDF-backed fixture for V3/V5 rendering (task 51)

+You suspected you might not have any legacy PDF-backed `.rmdoc` exports from your device.
+Instead of scraping random internet artifacts, we can use a compact, redistributable fixture that already ships with rmapi’s test suite.

+**Commit (fixture):** e74f958 — "Add legacy PDF-backed fixture (rmapi)"

+### What I did
+- Promoted rmapi’s fixture `rmapi/annotations/testfiles/a4.zip` into the repo as:
+  - `cmd/remarquee-ui/testdata/legacy-pdf-a4.zip`
+- Verified it is:
+  - legacy `.content` schema (`pageCount`, `pages`, `fileType: pdf`)
+  - `.rm` header `version=5`
+- Registered it in `cmd/remarquee-ui/testdata/test-documents.json` as `legacy-pdf-a4`
+- Smoke-rendered with rmapi-backed pipeline:
+  - `remarquee rmdoc render-legacy cmd/remarquee-ui/testdata/legacy-pdf-a4.zip --out /tmp/legacy-a4.pdf --force`

+### Why
+- This satisfies the “real legacy PDF-backed fixture” requirement for golden testing without needing a device export that may not exist anymore.